 | Game Themes: |

 Introduced by Big Time Gaming in 2016, Megaways™ pokies revolutionized traditional slot gameplay with their dynamic reel system and up to 117,000 possible paylines.
 In a Megaways™ pokie, each reel can show a different number of symbols every time you spin — for example, one reel might display 3 symbols, another 5, another 7, and so on.
 Because the number of visible symbols changes on every spin, the total number of possible winning combinations (or paylines) also changes.
-Megaways™ games draw players with unpredictable combinations, fast-paced action, and huge win potential, making each spin feel unique.
+Megaways™ pokies draw players with unpredictable combinations, fast-paced action, and huge win potential, making each spin feel unique.

 | Game developer: | Pragmatic Play |